-Home » Articles » Uncategorized » Vermont Title Loophole Facts: Tax & Residency
+Home » Articles » News » Vermont Title Loophole Facts: Tax & Residency

 Today we’re going to talk about the very popular Vermont registration title process that many people use in all parts of the country to get valid ownership documents for their vehicle.
 A lot of questions come up about this.
 Do you have to be a resident of Vermont?
 What paperwork do you need?
 What about taxes?
 These are very common questions, and we’re going to look at all those and we’re going to get the information directly from the Vermont DMV.